 Silver Spring, MD 20907-8250

 The National Institute on Aging's ADEAR Center offers information and publications for families, caregivers, and professionals on diagnosis, treatment, patient care, caregiver needs, long-term care, education, training, and research related to Alzheimer's disease.
 Staff members answer telephone, email, and written requests and make referrals to local and national resources.
-The ADEAR website provides free, online publications in English and Spanish; email alerts; an Alzheimer’s clinical trials database; and more.
+Visit the ADEAR website to learn more about Alzheimer's and other dementias, find clinical trials, and sign up for email updates.

 225 North Michigan Avenue, Floor 17

 The Alzheimer’s Association is a national nonprofit association with a network of local chapters that provide education and support for people diagnosed with Alzheimer’s, their families, and caregivers.
 The Association also supports research on Alzheimer’s.

 Alzheimer's Foundation of America